usnistgov/OSCAL/src/utils/util/resolver-pipeline/readme.md

 P --> import3[Selection]
 import3 --> catalog.B[CPG from Catalog B]

-CPG is "controls, parameters and groups" remember parameters can be loose
+CPG is "controls, parameters and groups" remember parameters can be loose (i.e. not appearing in a control where it is invoked, or not directly in a control at all.)

 merging disparate controls with a single origin into an original order is a goal of 'as-is' but can only be achieved if controls have some idea of what a "single origin" is.